Alena1508/ClinicalStatements/README.md

-# Plugin-React-UserChat
+# Clinical Statements plugin

-This plugin is used to support Clinical Notes around a PulseTile ReactJS based application.
+This plugin is used to support Clinical Statements around a PulseTile ReactJS based application.

 # Installation

 This plugin installed automatically by Yeoman-generator: https://www.npmjs.com/package/generator-helm-phr

 Generator does the following:
-1) Clone ClinicalNotes from GitHub repository;
+1) Clone ClinicalStatements from GitHub repository;
-2) Overwrite directory **_src/components/containers/ClinicalNotes/_** in the Core-part
+2) Overwrite directory **_src/components/containers/ClinicalStatements/_** in the Core-part

 # Working principle

-When user want to ask some question to Support Service, Clinical Notes is run automatically.
+When user want to ask some question to Support Service, Clinical Statements is run automatically.